andrewsuadnya/PROJECT1-DataEngineering-DigitalSkola/README.md

 ```bash
 python main.py
 ```
 This will start the library catalog program.
-You can then interact with the program by entering search terms to find items in the catalog.
+You can interact with it by entering search terms to find items in the catalog.